AIF Rulebook 2014

 An AIF may only invest more than 20 percent and up to a 100 percent is net assets in transferrable securities issued and guaranteed by the state local authorities and public bodies of which one or more states are member states with the prior approval of the Central Bank.

-It may only invest in open-ended investment funds provided the underlying investment funds are regulated investment funds.
+It may only invest in open-ended investment funds, provided the underlying investment funds are regulated investment funds.
 It shall not invest more than 30 percent of its net assets in any one fund.
-If it invest more than 30 percent of its net assets in other investment funds, it must ensure the funds in which the investor prohibit investing 30 percent, more than 30 percent of their assets and other funds.
+If it invests more than 30 per cent of its net assets in other investment funds, it must ensure the funds in which the investor prohibits investing 30 per cent, more than 30 per cent of their assets and other funds.

 It may not invest more than 20 percent of net assets in unregulated open-ended investment funds.
 It may only invest in units of an investment fund managed by a management company or AIMF if its s management company or AIFF are associated or a related company where the investment fund in which the investment is being made has waived initial preliminary and redemption charges that would otherwise apply.
 It must ensure commissions or other fees received by the management company or AIMF are paid into the fund.

-The fund may not have an exposure to a counterparty in an over the counter derivate transaction which exceeds 10 percent of its net assets or in any case where the counterparty is not a relevant institution.
+The fund may not have exposure to a counterparty in an over-the-counter derivate transaction which exceeds 10 per cent of its net assets or in any case where the counterparty is not a relevant institution.

 A retail AIF may only be permitted to borrow and secure such borrowing on its assets where this is permitted by its constitutional document.
 It shall not borrow or have borrowings more than 25 percent of its net assets of any time.
 It may not offset credit balances against borrowings for the purpose of determining the borrowings outstanding.

-Where a retail AIF engages in transactions in financial derivate instruments where the investment are hedged, it must comply with provisions relating to calculation of global exposure.
+Where a retail AIF engages in transactions in financial derivate instruments where the investment is hedged, it must comply with provisions relating to the calculation of global exposure.
 This also applies to rebook transactions where the additional leverage is generated through the reinvestment of collateral.

-A retail AIF may only engage in transactions in financial derivative instruments where they are dealt with in the market which is regulated operating regularly and recognized and open in the public in a member state or non-member state.
+A retail AIF may only engage in transactions in financial derivative instruments where they are dealt with in a market which is regulated, operating regularly, and recognized and open to the public in a member state or non-member state.

 A retail AIF shall not enter efficient portfolio management transactions which could result in a change to the declared investment policy or add supplementary risks in comparison to the general risks described in its constitutional documents.